bookingactivities/booking-activities/readme.txt

 Now you can see inactive bookings (cancelled, expired, removed, refunded, refund requested).

+= Email notifications are not sent =
+If you enabled "Asynchronous email" option in Booking Activities settings ("Notifications" tab), emails will be sent the next time someone (anyone) load any page of your website.
+Then, you only need to refresh or visit any page of your website and then check your inbox.
+If you disable "Asynchronous email" option, then the loading will last until the email is actually sent.

 = Ask for support =
 **We answer within 48h**.
 You can contact us in many ways:
 - By email at [contact@booking-activities.fr](mailto:contact@booking-activities.fr)